 2 – Plan your Trip ahead

 Always make sure you plan your trip ahead in order to avoid last minute interruptions.
 Trips planned ahead are usually smooth because everything goes according to plan and besides, we are also able to make early reservations and bookings to prevent altering planned itineraries.
-Gorilla Tracking permits should also be secured as early enough especially in the peak season when they are on high demand.
+Gorilla Trekking permits for Bwindi Impenetrable National Park or Mgahinga Gorilla National Park should also be secured as early enough especially in the peak season when they are on high demand to avoid any interruptions on your gorilla trekking safaris.
 In fact, we recommend securing your permits while making the first deposit for the trip.
 So what are some of the benefits of planning a trip ahead?

 - Gives you enough time to Organize and lay down your plans.